cypress-io/cypress-documentation/source/guides/guides/debugging.md

 When Cypress is running in your browser, you can have every event it fires logged out to the console.

-{% url 'Read more about logging events in the browser here' catalog-of-events#Logging-All-Browser-Events %}.
+{% url 'Read more about logging events in the browser here' all-events#Logging-All-Browser-Events %}.